 Thank you for your interest in Sea, Air and Land Challenge!
 We believe the mentor relationship with the team is critical to the learning process.
 This is often the first time students have engaged in complex engineering and fabrication.
-Thus, a dedicated mentor can add significant illumination on the process, and help ease some of the growing pains associated with experiencing the engineering process for the first time.
+Thus, a dedicated mentor with a technical background can add significant illumination on the process, and help ease some of the growing pains associated with experiencing the engineering process for the first time.

 About the Challenge:

 This high school initiative is an Office of Naval Research Sponsored program, in which teams of students learn the engineering process through the design of a system relevant to the Department of Defense.
 The students have twelve to sixteen weeks to work on their systems in the classroom.
 The systems are then used to compete in challenges that mimic missions encountered by the military, national security agencies and first responders.
 For detailed instructions and guidelines about the challenges offered, please refer to http://sites.psu.edu/seaairlandchallengesecure/.
+Use the password provided by the team’s educator or the Regional Coordinator.

 Some Challenge teams will meet during school and Skype or teleconferencing may be necessary for you to communicate with the students if your employer does not allow time off for volunteer projects.
 Perhaps you only have one or two hours a month, no problem!
 Our teams appreciate any time you can give!